McahitKutsal/learned-cooperative-games/README.md

 - PyTorch ≥ 2.0
 - PyTorch Geometric ≥ 2.4
 - pandas, numpy, scipy, scikit-learn, matplotlib
-- A linear-programming solver — `scipy.optimize.linprog` is sufficient for the nucleolus computations used here; `cvxpy` is supported as an alternative.
+- A linear-programming solver: `scipy.optimize.linprog` is sufficient for the nucleolus computations used here, and `cvxpy` is supported as an alternative.

 ## Citation